 - Drush expects all participants to abide by the Drupal Code of Conduct.

-- Drush 8 is no longer supported, but here are its docs.
+- Drush 8 is no longer recommended, but here are its docs.

 - Post support requests to Drupal Answers.
 Tag question with drush.